matters-in-media-art/mattersinmediaart.org/assessing-time-based-media-art.md

 Liquid crystal display
 * Project a white field and a black field and check for faulty pixels.
-* View a white field and check that the white balance is even and there is no discolouration in part of the image.
+* View a white field and check that the white balance is even and there is no discoloration in part of the image.
 * View a black field to check for dust spots.
 * View a grid and check for convergence of red, green and blue.
-* View colour bars and check the colour rendition.
+* View color bars and check the color rendition.
 * Check the filters are clean (projectors only).
 * Check the age of the lamp (may be difficult to ascertain for monitors).

 Cathode ray tubes
 * Project a white field and check for burn-in on the Cathode Ray tubes.
-* Check a white field for brightness and colour balance.
+* Check a white field for brightness and color balance.
 * Check the number of hours that the tubes have been used.
 * Project a black field and check for dust.
-* View colour bars and check the colour rendition.
+* View color bars and check the color rendition.
 * Check the focus and the accuracy of the convergence using a grid or dot pattern (projectors only).
 * Has the installation been installed correctly?
 * Were the specifications accurately fulfilled?